vlovgr/ciris/docs/src/main/mdoc/configurations.md

 title: Configurations
 ---

 [`ConfigValue`][configvalue] is the central concept in the library.
 It represents a single configuration value or a composition of multiple values.
 The library provides functions like `env`, `file`, and `prop` for creating `ConfigValue`s for environment variables, file contents, and system properties.
-[External modules](overview.md#external-modules) provide support for additional configuration sources.
+The [ciris-http4s-aws](modules.md#http4s-aws) module adds support for reading values from the [AWS Systems Manager (SSM) Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html), while [external modules](overview.md#external-modules) provide support for additional configuration sources.

 If a configuration value is missing, `or` lets us use a fallback.